Pash10g/stitch-blockchain/README.md

 * The nodes will use the anonymous Stitch authentication consuming only public information.
 Each node is allowed to edit only its information while the node consensus will be enforced by Stitch functions.
 Notifications will be the main component that notifies subscribers and pushes the processes forward until completion.

-* End peers (example wallets) may use a variety of authentication mechanisms available by Stitch to keep their data private and encrypted.
+* End peers (example bank accounts) may use a variety of authentication mechanisms available by Stitch to keep their data private and encrypted.

 # Configuring and running
 1. Setup an Atlas cluster and stitch.
 See the following [documentation](https://docs.mongodb.com/stitch/getting-started/).
 2. [Import](https://docs.mongodb.com/stitch/import-export/create-stitch-app/) the stitch skelaton app from this repo: stitch-blockchain.zip.
-3. Create the following view in your cluster under database `transactions`:
+3. Create the following view and index in your cluster under database `transactions`:
 ```
 db.createView("blockchain","pending_blocks",
 			[	{